kshedden/workshops/ds-academy/math_review.md

   matrix, Newton's method is used much less than some other _first order_ methods that do not require calculation of the Hessian matrix.

-## Convexity
+### Convexity

-- A function is strictly convex if every secant line lies strictly below the function.
-Formally, this means that for any points $x \ne y$ in the domain of the function,
+- A function is strictly [convex](https://en.wikipedia.org/wiki/Convex_function). if every secant line lies strictly below the function.
+Formally, this means that for any points
+  $x \ne y$ in the domain of the function,

   $f(\lambda x + (1-\lambda)y) \< \lambda f(x) + (1 - \lambda)f(y)$